The Quatermass Xperiment: Music

-Reception
+Release

 Cinema release

 The Quatermass Xperiment had its première at the London Pavilion on 26 August 1955.

 As expected, The Quatermass Xperiment received an 'X' Certificate from the BBFC, restricting admission to persons over the age of sixteen.
 It was only the twelfth film to receive the certificate since its introduction in 1951.
 Whereas most other studios were nervous of this new certificate, Hammer, who had noticed the success of the similarly 'X'-rated Les Diaboliques (1955), chose to exploit it by dropping the "E" from "Experiment" in the title of the film.
 "X is not an unknown quantity" was the tagline Exclusive Films used to sell the picture to cinema managers, urging them to "Xploit the Xcitement" of the film.
 On subsequent re-releases, the film reverted to the title The Quatermass Experiment.

 The Quatermass Xperiment premièred on 26 August 1955 at the London Pavilion on Piccadilly Circus.
 The supporting feature was The Eric Winstone Band Show.
 It performed extremely well during its West End run, taking £3,500 a week at the box office.
 Timed to coincide with the broadcast of the television sequel, Quatermass II, the film went on general release in the United Kingdom on 20 November in a double bill with the French film Rififi.
 This became the most successful double bill release of 1955 in the UK.
 In some parts of the UK, the Watch Committees of local councils demanded certain scenes, mainly close-up shots of Carroon's victims, be removed before allowing the film to be exhibited in their jurisdictions.

+In the United States

 In the United States, Robert L. Lippert attempted to interest Columbia Pictures in distributing the film but they felt it would be competition for their own production, It Came From Beneath The Sea, which was on release at the time.
 Because Quatermass was unknown in the US, Lippert had renamed the film Shock!.
 Unable to secure a sale, he retitled it again, this time to The Creeping Unknown.
 United Artists eventually acquired the distribution rights in March 1956 for a fee of $125,000.
 The Creeping Unknown was packaged as the bottom half of a double bill with a Gothic horror movie called The Black Sleep, starring Basil Rathbone, Lon Chaney Jr. and Bela Lugosi.
-Four minutes were trimmed from the runtime of the film, largely from longer shots (e.g., the zookeeper as he pedals away from the monkey house on his bike).
+Four minutes were trimmed from the runtime of the film, largely from longer shots (e.g., the zookeeper as he pedals away from the monkey house on his bike), so that the film ran 78 minutes.
 It opened in US theatres in June and was so successful that United Artists offered to part-fund a sequel.

 According to a report in Variety, published on 6 November, a nine-year-old boy died of a ruptured artery at a cinema in Oak Park, Illinois during a showing of this double bill.
 The Guinness Book of Records subsequently recorded the incident as the only known case of an audience member dying of fright while watching a horror film.